-What would you say if AI could do it for you and automatically change pricing based on the data it has?
+What would you say if AI could do it for you and automatically change pricing based on its data?
 Because it can, and it’s called Dynamic Pricing.

-With it, you can price your products at the optimal price at any given moment, taking into account your own costs and your competitors’ prices through the use of big data.
-Additionally, such systems can predict when to raise the price of a product and when to launch a sale if it has access to the right data.
+With it, you can price your products at the optimal price at any given moment, taking into account your costs and your competitors’ prices through big data.
+Additionally, such systems can predict when to raise the price of a product and when to launch a sale if it has access to the correct data.

-AI can also change the prices for hundreds or thousands of products in your store, saving a lot of time on manual adjustments.
+AI can also change the prices for hundreds or thousands of products in your store, saving time on manual adjustments.
 How could you use it in practice?

 Amazon is one store that fully utilizes a Dynamic Pricing Strategy.
 Whenever its competitors offer promotions or discounts, they regularly adjust their product prices by up to 20%.